CloudMLDevOps/cloudmldevops.github.io/docs/terraform-questions-answers.md

 </details>

 <details>
-<summary markdown="span">The same variable is defined in the following places:
+<summary markdown="span">The same variable is defined in the following places:</summary>

 - The file `terraform.tfvars`
 - Environment variable
 - Using `-var` or `-var-file`

-According to variable precedence, which source will be used first?</summary>
+According to variable precedence, which source will be used first?

 The order is: